brandonkal/linaria/docs/BASICS.md

 `;
 ```

-Here, the `fontSize` variable will be evaluated at build time and inserted into the generated CSS.
+Here, the `fontSize` variable will be evaluated at build-time and inserted into the generated CSS.

 You can also call functions while interpolating: